Where my thinking is right now

 Context graphs + subscribable brains + MCP = the new enterprise stack.
 Context graphs capture the "why" (decision traces).
 Subscribable brains distribute expertise as infrastructure.
 MCP is the connective tissue.
 Together they describe a post-application enterprise architecture that nobody has articulated as a single picture yet.
 This might be the thesis that ties everything together.

 The capability overhang is closing faster than expected.
 Physicists at Princeton's IAS conceding AI handles 90% of what they do.
-Professional writers conceding.
-Primary source from David Kipping (Columbia, Cool Worlds): senior faculty stated AI does "something like 90%" of their intellectual work.
+Primary source from David Kipping (Columbia/Cool Worlds): senior faculty stated AI does "something like 90%" of their intellectual work.
 On coding: "order of magnitude superior"—not a single hand objected.
-Response to every objection (privacy, ethics, cost): "I don't care.
-The advantage is too great."
-If the hard part (invisible cognition) is falling faster than expected, the urgency of the governance and infrastructure arguments increases.
+If the hard part (invisible cognition) is falling faster than expected, the urgency of governance and infrastructure arguments increases.
+The red pill moment isn't coming someday.
+The smartest people in the world are already in it.

 Model portability is proven, not theoretical.
-Claude was down one day.
-Switched to Gemini, pointed it at the same folder.
-Gemini had never seen these files before.
-Within minutes, fully functioning cognitive extension.
-Different personality, same capability.
-Demonstrated this on stage at DUCUG.
+Claude went down, switched to Gemini, pointed it at the same folder.
+Within minutes, fully functioning.
+Demonstrated on stage.
 The model is a pluggable component.
-The brain (the files, the skills, the context) is the durable asset.
-This is the strongest evidence yet that the second brain architecture is model-agnostic by design, not just in theory.
+The brain is the durable asset.
+Strongest evidence yet that the architecture is model-agnostic by design.

 "Legacy applications is like all of them."
 Once you're working through a cognitive extension, every traditional application becomes a compatibility layer.
 Word is for sending documents to colleagues who don't have brains yet.
 Excel is a file format AI reads directly.
 Outlook and Teams are messaging APIs.
-Even Keynote feels like an unnecessary translation layer.
-This isn't a theoretical position—it's a lived experience that multiple second brain users report independently.
+Multiple practitioners report this independently.
+It's lived experience, not a theoretical position.

 Token economics are the emerging macro constraint.
 Three dimensions forming: (1) The consumer/enterprise pricing gap is structural and may be permanent—heavy users burn $200/month at consumer rates vs. 10x at enterprise pricing.
-(2) Token equivalency for human work is becoming calculable—your daily knowledge output has a token equivalent, and if 3M Sonnet tokens costs $400, you'd better be worth more than $400/day.
+(2) Token equivalency for human work is becoming calculable—if 3M Sonnet tokens costs $400, you'd better be worth more than $400/day.
 (3) Model quality as class stratifier—who gets access to the frontier model?
-Government agencies on legacy models vs. executives on Opus.
 Not just token quantity but model quality as economic divide.
-The math will be done whether we like it or not.

 The cost-cutting vs. innovation split is the macro frame for everything.
 Amodei identifies two corporate responses to AI: cost-cutting (replace workers) and innovation (expand capacity).
 These produce completely different customers, different governance needs, different workforce strategies.
-Innovation companies want governance that enables more AI safely.
-Cost-cutting companies want to reduce headcount and may not need governance at all.
-The 80/20 framework applies differently to each: cost-cutters automate the 20%, innovation companies augment the 80%.
+The 80/20 framework applies differently to each: cost-cutters automate the visible 20%, innovation companies augment the invisible 80%.

 The diffusion gap is the real urgency driver.
 Amodei's timeline: 1-2 years to "powerful AI" (Nobel-caliber, millions of instances, autonomous for weeks).
 The gap between "AI can do this" and "society/enterprises have adjusted" is where the damage happens.
 Previous technology waves had decades to diffuse.
 AI may have years.
-This compresses every planning assumption.
 The question isn't whether these changes are coming.
 It's whether the institutional and governance infrastructure is ready when they arrive.

 The repo is the product, not the content.
 If BrianMadden.com was built today, it would be a GitHub repo.
 Books, newsletters, websites are packaging formats for human consumption.
 A forkable, queryable knowledge repo is the native format for AI-augmented consumption. brianmadden.ai is the proof of concept.

 The coding-as-leading-indicator framework connects to adversarial brain testing.
-The five levels of AI-assisted knowledge work (from spicy search engine to dark knowledge factory) raise a verification question at Levels 4-5: how do you know the AI's work is any good?
+The five levels raise a verification question at Levels 4-5: how do you know the AI's work is any good?
 For code, the answer was behavioral tests stored separately from the codebase.
-For a subscribable brain, the answer is adversarial testing—a separate repo that runs challenge prompts, skeptical personas, and evaluation rubrics against the brain, with public results.
+For a subscribable brain, the answer is adversarial testing—a separate repo that runs challenge prompts, skeptical personas, and evaluation rubrics against the brain.
 Nobody is publicly stress-testing their own thinking with structured adversarial AI agents.
-The test suite can be open to anyone—fork it, write challenges, run them, submit the results.
-Intellectual discourse as structured, reproducible, version-controlled process.

 New content formats are emerging from the brain's infrastructure.
 Brain diffs (weekly "what changed in my thinking" auto-generated from git commits) are a genuinely new content format—not a newsletter, a changelog for a worldview.
-Forked brains create intellectual lineage that git tracks automatically (where does your thinking diverge from mine? git diff).
+Forked brains create intellectual lineage that git tracks automatically.
 Brain-to-brain debates (two AIs load two brains, have a structured debate) produce a new kind of artifact.
-These aren't post-launch nice-to-haves—they're proof that subscribable brains create capabilities that don't exist in any other knowledge distribution format.

 Knowledge is migrating to portable formats.
-The counter-thesis to platform lock-in: organizational knowledge is moving to portable, AI-native formats.
+Organizational knowledge is moving to portable, AI-native formats.
 Markdown files in git repos contain the actual working knowledge.
 Incumbent platform graphs become the metadata layer (who, when, permissions) while the knowledge layer moves to vendor-neutral formats.
-The progression: individual power users build second brains outside the dominant platform, teams do it, companies realize institutional knowledge lives in these systems, then the incumbent's data graph becomes increasingly incomplete.

 Knowledge distillation as espionage vector.
 Fragments of public thoughts synthesize into what would represent sensitive strategic documents.
 AI can infer unpublished positions from patterns across published work.
 This creates a new adversarial dimension: what does a public brain reveal that the author wouldn't want competitors to know?
 The answer isn't to publish less—it's to be intentional about what compounds when synthesized.